Businesses

 For More Information

-or visit Rabbit Lake on cameco.com or read our Rabbit Lake factsheet
+or visit Rabbit Lake on cameco.com or read our Rabbit Lake fact sheet

 Millennium Project is a proposed uranium mine in northern Saskatchewan.
 The 590 hectare claim, which was designated as a separate project under the Cree Extension Joint Venture, the Millennium deposit is located in the south-eastern portion of the Athabasca Basin, approximately 35 km north of Cameco's Key Lake operation.